VaibhavGovindwar/Credit-card-Data-Visualization/README.md

 # Credit-card-Data-Visualization

-This repository contains scripts and visualizations to analyze a credit card dataset.
-The visualizations provide insights into customer behavior, spending patterns, and retention rates.
+This project visualizes Credit Card Data using Python's matplotlib and seaborn libraries.
+The dashboard includes multiple plots to analyze credit card transactions, customer categories, and spending patterns.

 ## Visualizations